Applying for a meat plant operator licence

 Food handling

-Before the licensing and operation of the facility, at least one supervisor of food handlers must be certified in a food handler training course approved by the licensing director.
+Before your facility is licensed, at least one supervisor of food handlers must successfully complete a food handler training course approved by the licensing director.

 Field inspection

-- your plant number for use on packaging materials and labels where it is required
+- your plant number (for packaging and labels)

-- that the product has been provincially inspected
+- that your product has been provincially inspected

-If your licence is denied, you will receive a letter explaining the grounds for refusal.
-If you wish to appeal the licence refusal you can do so through the Agriculture, Food and Rural Affairs Appeal Tribunal.
+If your licence is denied, you will receive a letter explaining why.
+You can appeal the decision through the Agriculture, Food and Rural Affairs Appeal Tribunal.

 Step 4: Operate your plant

-In abattoirs, inspectors are assigned to each plant.
-Inspectors conduct inspections and are on site anytime slaughter activities are conducted.
+Inspectors are assigned to each plant and are on site during all slaughter activities.

-Processing facilities are routinely inspected by an inspector, based on risk.
+Processing plants are routinely inspected based on risk.

 Contact us

-Our licensing team will provide advisory services to existing and prospective meat plant operators.
+Our licensing team provides advisory services to existing and prospective meat plant operators.
 To discuss licensing requirements, please contact foodsafetylicensing@ontario.ca.

 Reporting non-compliance